fsufitch/git-gud/README.md

 > alternatively, git #rekt, git job

-Ever been told to "git gud", "git rekt", or "git job" but you only ever get an error when you try?
+Ever been told to "git gud", "git rekt", "git job", or even "git spooked" but you only ever get an error when you try?

     fsufitch@boring:~$ git gud
     git: 'gud' is not a git command.
+See 'git --help'. fsufitch@boring:~$ git job
+    git: 'job' is not a git command.
 See 'git --help'. fsufitch@boring:~$ git rekt
     git: 'rekt' is not a git command.
-See 'git --help'. fsufitch@boring:~$ git job
+See 'git --help'. fsufitch@boring:~$ git spooked
-    git: 'job' is not a git command.
+    git: 'spooked' is not a git command.
 See 'git --help'.

 You don't have to suffer anymore!